ted-spence-avalara/developer-dot/avatax/dev-guide/reconciliation/modifying-a-transaction.md

 </div>
 </div>

 Note that transactions that are locked cannot be adjusted.

 <h3>Void</h3>
 To remove a transaction that is not valid, you use the <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Transactions/VoidTransaction/">VoidTransaction API</a>.
 When you call this API, the transaction will be moved to the status <code>Cancelled</code>.
-Transactions in the "Cancelled" status will no longer be used for reporting purposes and will not be included in reports unless specifically requested.
+Transactions in the <code>Cancelled</code> status will no longer be used for reporting purposes and will not be included in reports unless specifically requested.

 To void a transaction, you must provide a reason code.
 The reasons available are:
 <ul class="dev-guide-list">
     <li>Unspecified</li>
     <li>PostFailed</li>